-The Fourth Package Explosion In Austin Has Left Officials Concerned About The Bomb-Maker's "Level Of Skill"
+The Fourth Package Explosion In Austin Has Left Officials Concerned About A Skilled “Serial Bomber”

-An Austin neighborhood remains lockdown after a fourth explosive device — the latest in a string of package bombs in the city — detonated Sunday morning, injuring two men and leaving officials deeply concerned about the "sophistication" of the latest bomb.
+An Austin neighborhood remains on lockdown after a fourth explosive device — the latest in a string of package bombs in the city — detonated Sunday night, injuring two men and leaving officials deeply concerned about the "sophistication" of the latest bomb.

 Sunday's bomb injured two men — aged 22 and 23 — who were walking through a residential area in the Travis Country neighborhood.
 Unlike the three previous package bombs, which were placed outside the front doors of residents' homes, the fourth package was left next to a fence by the side of the road.
 The two men are in a stable condition in a hospital but received "significant injuries" as a result of the explosion, authorities said.